19 Dec, 2017 Te Tiriti o Waitangi – how to overcome cultural mistrust

 I’m often surprised at how little knowledge exists in our nation about our early bicultural history and the Treaty that resulted.
 The fact that most non-Māori don’t know much isn’t surprising.
 But the fact that a great many Māori also know very little is!
 Numerous times I’ve found myself surprised by who doesn’t know what – and this is a problem for the work of the gospel in Aotearoa.
 So, who is going to bring the change?

-As an example, with all the talk and Tikanga Māori/protocol being taught and embraced in some schools and public circles, you’d almost think they cared about the Treaty.
-But I’m increasingly aware that many teachers have been told what to teach, and what to do.
-Things are done because things are expected.
-The embracing of certain bicultural practices do not mean that convictions are personally held or even really understood.
+As an example, with an increasing embracing of Tikanga Māori/protocol in various schools in this season, you’d almost think the teachers cared about the Treaty.
+I’m increasingly aware that things are sometimes done because things are expected.
+The embracing of certain bicultural practices in schools does not mean that convictions are personally held or even really understood.
 Many state the ‘party line’ and make few comments.
 I’ve discovered that it doesn’t necessarily mean very much.

 What I’m saying is…